 Beat the Cream Cheese:

-Note: make sure the cream cheese is not too cold, so it is able to give in the mixing bowl: In a large mixing bowl, beat 8 ounces cream cheese until smooth and creamy (approx 1-2 min.)
-Be sure the cream cheese is at room temperature so there are no lumps.
+Note: make sure the cream cheese is not too cold, so it is able to give in the mixing bowl: In a large mixing bowl, beat (1 min to 2 min), 8 oz. cream cheese until smooth and creamy Make sure the cream cheese is at room temperature so that there are no lumps.

 Add the Eggs: